 He knows I hurt and feel anxious.
 But as Eugene Peterson says, “God feels our pains but does not indulge our self-pity.”
 He knows self-pity is destructive.
 He reminds me to give thanks and trust Him while I wait for His working.

-- Unity, a dissolving of differences, the creation of oneness, is only possible when we surrender to Christ, and give up our tightly held positions of comfort and control.
+7. Unity, a dissolving of differences, the creation of oneness, is only possible when we surrender to Christ, and give up our tightly held positions of comfort and control.
 Tim Keller posted this statement on Facebook about his recent chemotherapy: “He is giving us more of His sensed presence, more freedom from our besetting sins, more dependence on His word—things that we had sought for years, but only under these circumstances are we finding them.”
-Might our world-wide sufferings of 2020 be His means of deliverance from besetting sins for us too?
+Might our worldwide sufferings of 2020 be His means of deliverance from besetting sins for us as well?

 A.W.
 Tozer wrote, “Has it ever occurred to you that one hundred pianos all tuned to the same fork are automatically tuned to each other?
 They are of one accord by being tuned, not to each other, but to another standard to which each one must individually bow.
 So one hundred worshipers met together, each one looking to Christ, are in heart nearer to each other than they could possibly be were they to become ‘unity’ conscious and turn their eyes away from God to strive for closer fellowship.”